What Is Fennel?

 Following are some suggestions on what to do with the different parts of the fennel plant.

 Base – Remove the hard center core in the base and use the white part in salads or cook it with fish.
-We like to wrap packages of fresh fish in parchment paper or aluminum foil and put pieces of fennel on the top of the fish and/or under the fish to add both aroma and flavor to the dish.
+We like to wrap packages of fresh fish in parchment paper or aluminum foil and put pieces of fennel on the top of the fish and/or under the fish to add both aroma and flavor to the dish and the room.

-Slice thinly up until the core if eating raw or quarter including the core if baking so that the leaves will remain intact.
+Slice it thinly right up until the core if eating raw.
+If baking, quarter the bulb including the core so that the leaves will remain intact.

 Leaves – Use the leaves as herbs while cooking or baking.
 Fennel leaves also make a nice decorative touch to a dish.